 The Health Equity Workgroup used a pragmatic approach to determine which measures in the CQMC core sets are disparities-sensitive and to help identify which measures providers, payers, and other stakeholders may want to prioritize to begin to address observed disparities.
 A significant challenge to identifying healthcare disparities is the limited data available on patient demographics as well as on social risks and needs.
 Although 14 measures did not meet the criteria for disparities sensitivity using this approach, the Workgroup recognized that all measures likely have some level of disparity; however, the disparities may not have been measured yet, or more resources are needed in those areas to assess the disparities.
-The Workgroup acknowledged that, from a practical perspective, it would be helpful to prioritize the identified disparities-sensitive measures so organizations can focus potentially limited resources and understand how best to begin addressing disparities.
+The Workgroup acknowledged that, from a practical perspective, it would be helpful to prioritize the identified disparities-sensitive measures so that organizations can focus potentially limited resources and understand how best to begin addressing disparities.
 The Workgroup identified three strategies to enable further identification and prioritization of the disparities observed within measures that compose current CQMC core sets.

-The first strategy is to determine which measures to prioritize and dedicate resources to by:
+The first strategy is to determine which measures to prioritize and dedicate resources to.
+While not all approaches to achieve this strategy are feasible in the current state of quality measurement, ideal state approaches for prioritization include:

-- obtaining input from the target population to identify the groups in which the disparities are more prevalent or acute; - considering the impact of the disparity, either by evaluating 1) benefits missed based on the differences in treatment, or 2) potential benefits gained by reducing disparities, and focusing on the measures with the biggest impact; - evaluating screening and outcome measures together to tie the impact of processes to healthcare outcomes; - assessing the ease of data collection for the measures (e.g., prioritizing measures that use electronically extracted data); - appraising the core set in its entirety against the literature to identify the measures with the most disparities sensitivity; - starting with the disparities-sensitive measures that meet all three measure characteristics; and - focusing on the measures that are cross-cutting and applicable to multiple populations.
+- obtaining input from the target population to identify the groups for which the disparities are more prevalent or acute (e.g., use of patient-reported outcome measures to assess patient experiences of inequities); - considering the impact of the disparity, by evaluating either benefits missed based on the differences in treatment or potential benefits gained by reducing disparities, and focusing on the measures with the biggest impact; - evaluating screening and outcome measures together to tie the impact of processes to healthcare outcomes; - assessing the ease of data collection for the measures (e.g., prioritizing measures that use electronically extracted data); - evaluating available data (e.g., literature, existing data from measures that include stratified data) to reveal where significant disparities exist; - appraising the core set in its entirety against the literature to identify the measures with the most disparities sensitivity; - starting with the disparities-sensitive measures that meet all three measure characteristics; and - focusing on the measures that are broadly applicable (e.g., used in multiple core sets or have been previously identified as cross-cutting in previous CQMC efforts) or used in multiple value-based payment programs.